 Pension benefits are funded from member and employer contributions and income from the investment of fund assets.
-Minn.
+Rates for employer and employee contributions are set by Minn.
 Stat. ch.
-353 sets the rates for employer and employee contributions.
-The Minneapolis Neighborhood Revitalization Program Policy Board makes annual contributions to the pension plans equal to the amount required by state statutes.
-Public Employees Retirement Fund Basic Plan members and Coordinated Plan members were required to contribute 9.10 and 5.75 percent, respectively, of their annual covered salary in 2007.
-Contribution rates in the Coordinated Plan increased in 2008 to 6.0 percent.
+353. The Minneapolis Neighborhood Revitalization Program Policy Board makes annual contributions to the pension plans equal to the amount required by state statutes.
+Public Employees Retirement Fund Basic Plan members and Coordinated Plan members were required to contribute 9.1 and 6.0 percent, respectively, of their annual covered salary in 2008.